MusicDataset/md_homepage/content/musics/s/SonatainBMinorOp.58(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Sonata in B Minor Op.
+title: Sonata in B Minor Op.
 58 (1)
 description: This is the description for Sonata in B Minor Op.
 58 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]